What is a Community Land Trust?

 * Be the driving force behind community projects You can find more information on CLTs at www.communitylandtrusts.org.uk

-South Brent CLT has identified a potential site in South Brent.
+South Brent CLT have been working since 2014 to deliver genuinely affordable homes for the village in perpetuity.
+After an initial false start, we have identified a suitable site in South Brent and secured the land for our scheme.
 Following consultation, Dartmoor National Park consider it a suitable location for a ‘Rural Exception Site’.
 This means that it is land adjoining an existing development which may be used for the development of affordable housing for local people.
-South Brent CLT members plan to self build 12-16 strawbale houses on this site.
+South Brent CLT members plan to work with a Main Contractor and local professionals to build a community cluster of homes on this site.
 The homes will be modern in appearance, energy efficient and environmentally friendly.

-We have been working very closely with Tor Ecology and Aspect Tree Consultancy over the last year to get a clear idea of what wildlife and trees are present.
-They and our Architect will work to add features and locate the houses to preserve important habitat and enhance the ecology of the site as a whole.
+We have been working very closely with South Hams District Council, AK Architects and Arcadis Project Management to bring the scheme to fruition.
+To get a clear idea of what wildlife and habitats are present we have employed Tor Ecology, they and our Architects will work to add features and locate the houses to preserve important habitat and enhance the ecology of the site as a whole.

 How does a CLT home remain affordable in perpetuity for future low to moderate income home buyers?

-Community members who self build obtain equity of their own home with the labour they put in building the house and a deposit (paid in stages).
-Further equity can be acquired via a mortgage (or rent to buy scheme for those members unable to arrange a mortgage).
-The CLT retains the freehold of the rental houses and community area which is held in perpetuity.
-The Section106 set by Dartmoor National Park Authority means that if a CLT home is sold, it must be sold at an affordable house price and purchased by another person / family meeting the original criteria of the builder.
+Community members who help in the building process will obtain equity of their own home in return for the labour they put in building the house.
+Further equity can be acquired via a mortgage (or a bespoke rent to buy scheme for those members unable to arrange a mortgage).
+The CLT retains the freehold of the houses and community area which is held in perpetuity.
+The Section106 set by Dartmoor National Park Authority means that if a CLT home is sold, it must be sold at an affordable house price and purchased by another person / family meeting the original criteria of the scheme.

 Why we are doing this?